-2.2.3 Main Academic Supervisor and supervisors
+2.2.3 Main Academic Supervisor and research supervisors

-Students shall receive research guidance from the main academic supervisor and supervisors designated by the Graduate School based on the student's research topic.
-The Main Academic Supervisor will be registered through the submission of the "Report of Research Title" to the Educational Affairs Division Graduate School section with his/her name and hanko or handwritten signature.
+Students shall receive research guidance from the main academic supervisor and research supervisors designated by the Graduate School based on the student's research topic.
+The Main Academic Supervisor will be registered through the submission of the "Report of Research Title" to the Educational Affairs Division Graduate School section upon his/her approval.
 The Main Academic Supervisor will appoint the Supervisors according to the student's research topic.